Select your campus below and begin soaring to new heights with Gadsden State!

 1801 Coleman Rd, Anniston, AL 36202

-Harry M. Ayers State Technical College, named for the long-time editor of the Anniston Star newspaper, was initially founded as the Harry M. Ayers State Trade School by an act of the Alabama Legislature on May 3, 1963.
-In 1972, the institution was designated as a technical college that offered students associate's degree and certificate programs in such fields as accounting, automotive body repair, carpentry, childcare, computer and information science, cosmetology, general drafting, electrical, medical laboratory technician, practical nursing, surgical/operating room technician, and welding technology.
+Initially known as the Harry M. Ayers State Trade School, the Ayers Campus was founded by an act of the Alabama Legislature on May 3, 1963, and was named for the long-time editor of the Anniston Star newspaper.
+In 1972, the institution was designated as a technical college that offered students associate degree and certificate programs in such fields as accounting, automotive body repair, carpentry, childcare, computer and information science, cosmetology, general drafting, electrical, medical laboratory technician, practical nursing, surgical/operating room technician and welding technology.
 To eliminate duplication of courses, the consolidation of Gadsden State Community College and the Harry M. Ayers State Technical College was completed on July 8, 2003.
 It is now called the Ayers Campus of Gadsden State Community College.

 801 Cedar Bluff Rd, Centre, AL 35960

 In August 2002, Gadsden State opened the Cherokee County Instructional Site in response to community and governmental efforts to meet the growing educational needs in the region.
-Evening courses offered included computer science, mathematics, biology, fine arts, humanities, and social sciences.
-The site was relocated in August 2008 to a multi-level complex that offers an expanded list of courses for students wishing to earn an associate's degree and transfer to a four-year institution.
-Gadsden State Cherokee houses an Economic Development Center that enables Gadsden State to partner with local communities to promote community, workforce, and economic development.
-In addition, the Center has a multipurpose 2,500-seat arena, a 300-seat conference room, and additional smaller meeting rooms.
+Evening courses offered included computer science, mathematics, biology, fine arts, humanities and social sciences.
+The site was relocated in August 2008 to a multi-level complex that offers an expanded list of courses for students wishing to earn an associate degree or transfer to a four-year institution.
+Gadsden State Cherokee houses an Economic Development Center that enables Gadsden State to partner with local communities to promote community, workforce and economic development.
+In addition, the Center has a multipurpose 2,500-seat arena, a 300-seat conference room and additional smaller meeting rooms.
 The complex also hosts some offices of the Cherokee County Chamber of Commerce.

-Gadsden State Junior College was established in 1965 by an act of the State Legislature during the administration of Governor George C. Wallace.
+Gadsden State Junior College was established in 1965 by an act of the State Legislature during the administration of Gov. George C. Wallace.
 During the first fall term, under President Allan D. Naylor, the school admitted 740 full-time freshmen and employed 36 faculty members and administrators and 14 other staff.
-At this time, the school had two main buildings, the James B. Allen Administration and Browder Hall Science Buildings.
-The course offerings included professional programs such as architecture, business administration, dentistry, engineering, home economics, journalism, law, medicine, music, science, social work, and teacher education.
-Technical programs offered included architectural technology, data processing technology, engineering technology, management and supervision technology, medical secretary, nursing education, and secretarial science.
+The course offerings included professional programs such as architecture, business administration, dentistry, engineering, home economics, journalism, law, medicine, music, science, social work and teacher education.
+Technical programs offered included architectural technology, data processing technology, engineering technology, management and supervision technology, medical secretary, nursing education and secretarial science.
 In addition to the programs offered in regular day classes, night classes were offered in 18 fields of study.
 Gadsden State Junior College served students from 12 counties and four states.
 It is currently identified as the Wallace Drive Campus of Gadsden State Community College.